HMS Frederick William: Conversion into a steam-powered ship of the line

 Based on the experiences gained during the Crimean War, Sir Baldwin Wake Walker, Surveyor of the Navy, favored converting first- and second-rate ships as they could accommodate the engines and their required coal better than smaller ships.
 The order for the still unfinished ship was again modified on 28 February 1857 when Walker ordered that she be converted into an 86-gun screw battleship during an arms race between France and Britain in steam-powered ships of the line.
-Conversion work began on 28 May 1859, and the ship was renamed Frederick William on 28 January 1860, in honor of the groom, Crown Prince Friedrich Wilhelm of Prussia, on the date of his marriage to Victoria, Princess Royal.
+Conversion work began on 28 May 1859, and the ship was renamed Frederick William on 28 January 1860, in honour of Crown Prince Friedrich Wilhelm of Prussia, who had (1858) married Victoria, Princess Royal.

 To make room for the engine and boilers, the ship was lengthened by 10 ft.
 Her hull was cut in half, the rear portion sealed and launched separately.
 A new midsection was built and the rear section was dragged onto the slipway and reattached.
 Frederick William measured 214 ft at the gun deck and 174 ft at the keel.
 Her tonnage increased to 3,241 tons burthen and she now displaced 4502 LT.
 The ship's crew now consisted of 830 officers and ratings.

 Frederick William was powered by a two-cylinder horizontal horizontal-return, connecting rod-steam engine built by Maudslay, Sons and Field that was rated at 500 nominal horsepower.
 The engine used steam provided by four fire-tube boilers.
 During the ship's sea trials in Stokes Bay on 29 November 1860, she reached a speed of 11.8 kn from 2276 ihp, without rigging.

 The lower gun deck armament of Frederick William consisted of thirty 8-inch (65 cwt) shell guns.
 The upper gun deck had thirty-two 32-pounders (56 cwt) and the combined armament of the forecastle and quarterdeck totalled twenty-two 32-pounders (42 cwt) and two 68-pounder (95 cwt) pivot guns.